 - We will start and end class on time.
-This is respectful of your time. - We will break up periods of lecture with other activities and/or occasional breaks to make it easier to stay attentive and alert. - We will incorporate lots of pictures, movies, demos, and other multimedia where appropriate to help you visualize the material, and to make class more interesting and fun. - We will give you frequent opportunities to discuss concepts with each other.
-This helps you keep track of, and indeed increases, your own learning. - We will ask you questions in class that are designed to help improve your understanding of the material. - We will provide a welcoming environment for you to ask questions both in and outside of class. - I will display the course announcements on the projector before class each day (though I often won't talk about them; you can read them on your own), which will include reminders about upcoming due dates. - I or a member of the course team will respond to every email.
+This is respectful of your time. - We will break up periods of lecture with other activities and/or occasional breaks to make it easier to stay attentive and alert. - We will incorporate lots of pictures, movies, demos, and other multimedia where appropriate to help you visualize the material and to make class more interesting and fun. - We will give you frequent opportunities to discuss concepts with each other.
+This helps you keep track of, and indeed increases, your own learning. - We will ask you questions in class that are designed to help improve your understanding of the material. - We will provide a welcoming environment for you to ask questions both in and outside of class. - We will display the course announcements on the projector before class each day (though I often won't talk about them; you can read them on your own), which will include reminders about upcoming due dates. - A member of the course team will respond to every email.
 If you don't get a response from one of us within 48 hours, please see me so we can track down why.

-- The Etiquette section is lightly edited from Julia Kregenow: http://teachbetter.co/blog/2015/06/09/making-choices-and-explaining-them/ serious about privacy.
-We cannot see your phone numbers, and you'll never receive follow-up text messages other than perhaps a text that your vote was received or that you did something wrong.
+- The Etiquette section is lightly edited from Julia Kregenow: http://teachbetter.co/blog/2015/06/09/making-choices-and-explaining-them/